JaminHLO/e-commerce/README.md

 Additionally, I used or reviewed portions of the code-base provided to students in activities 06 for create, 08 for update and delete, 24 for models, and 26 for routes - referencing some of its code or syntax for our assignment.
 My purpose was to further familize myself with the various ways to implement the required backend functionality.

+Based on a valuable tip from Instructor Saurav.
+I also researched the "belongsToMany ... through:" model function.

 ## Tests

 The Project may tested using the installation instructions above and running 'npm run start'and then using Insomnia and/or MySQL Workbench 6.0 CE to confirm and maniulate the status of the database.
 Please see the Demonstration Video above for a walkthrough.